numbas/editor-docs/source/question/parts/matrixentry.rst

         Precision restriction
             You can insist that the student gives their answer to a particular number of decimal places or significant figures.
             For example, if you want the answer to be given to 3 decimal places, :math:`3.1` will fail this restriction, while :math:`3.100` will pass.

+            The cells of the correct answer are rounded off to the maximum precision as the student used in any of their cells, or the required precision - whichever is greater.
+            If the student's answer is within the specified tolerance of the rounded-off correct value, it is classed as correct.
+            Finally, if any of the cells in the student's answer are not given to the required precision, the penalty is applied.

             If the precision doesn't matter, select :guilabel:`None`.

         Allow the student to enter fractions?